Interview pack8 questions

-Ten interview questions for DevOps engineers in Nigeria — each with what it's actually testing and the difference between a strong and weak answer.
-Use them in your next first-round.
+8 interview questions for DevOps engineers in Nigeria — each with what it's actually testing and the difference between a strong and weak answer.
+Use them in your next first-round — Tezera's AI sits in and turns the conversation into a clean transcript and structured notes.

 DevOps roles in Nigeria are most often filled by engineers who started as backend developers and grew into infrastructure.
 Pure DevOps specialists with deep Kubernetes experience are rare and command top-of-market rates — often more than senior engineering peers.
 Practical signal in interviews: an AWS or GCP architecture diagram for a recent project, walked through with the cost / failure-mode tradeoffs explicit.
 Cloudflare and Vercel adoption is rising fast in Nigerian startups looking to escape AWS complexity for serverless edge.